 You can read what else we keep in our camera bag over here.

-What is the Best Travel Insurance for Scotland
+What is the Best Travel Insurance?

-I know travel insurance is the least enjoyable thing to purchase and look at when you’re planning a trip, however, you wouldn’t want to be without it in the event that something happened.
+We know travel insurance is the least enjoyable thing to purchase and look at when you’re planning a trip, however, you wouldn’t want to be without it in the event that something happened.
 Accidents can happen anywhere and the extortionate medical bills will ruin your trip if you are not covered.

 To ensure you have a stress-free trip with no worries about potential medical bills, make sure you cover yourself when you travel.
-We can recommend using World Nomads, a backpacker-friendly and cheap insurance company that provides good coverage and support.
+We can recommend using SafetyWing, a backpacker-friendly and cheap insurance company that provides good coverage and support.
+It is also nomad-friendly, unlike most other insurance companies, meaning you do not need to worry about being out of your home country for too long.

-Get a quote for your travel insurance right here and get covered.
+Get a quote for your travel insurance right here and get covered!

 people make glsasgow